themosis/documentation/user.md

 The Themosis framework comes with a User class that gives you shortcuts to core WordPress user functions.
 The User class extends the core WP_User class.
 So every core methods are available to your User instances as well.

-> The User class is not a static one.
+> The User class is not a "static" one.
 When using the `User` facade, you create each time a new instance.
 This is **important** to notice especially when working with user custom fields.

 ### Create a new user